 A small room is supposed to be Ratnavati’s temple but it seems empty now.
-When you stand here, you question, if this destruction is man made or nature made or as they say ghost made.
+When you stand here, you question, if this destruction is man-made or nature made, or as they say ghost made.

 It is a place with different energy even when you see young boys jumping all around on the broken walls.
 It’s the kind of energy that tells you to leave the place – a kind of unwelcome energy.

-My experience of Visiting Bhangarh Fort
+My experience visiting Bhangarh Fort

-You say the word haunted Bhangarh Fort and you would have people who would vouch for its haunted status and the ones who would laugh it off.
+You say the word haunted and you would have people who would vouch for its haunted status and the ones who would laugh it off.
 I went there with my usual curiosity and to experience first-hand what it feels like to be at the most haunted place in India.

 It was when we were passing through the Bazaar part of the fort, I felt a push to the left.
-For few steps, I felt I was being pushed on the left while there was no one on the left.
+For a few steps, I felt I was being pushed to the left while there was no one on the left.
 A while later, I stopped and looked back to observe the spot where I felt the push.
 I saw there was an empty space – unlike the rest of the street, at this spot, people walked to the left or right and no one was crossing that spot.
 It was like someone is standing there.

 Princess Ratnavati’s Palace

-Ipsita Roy Chakraverti on Bhangarh
+Ipsita Roy Chakraverti on the fort

 Ipsita believes that certain places on earth have a restless energy and sensitive people can sense it.
-Taking the Ratnavati-Singhia story forward, she believes that Bhangarh was probably the seat of magic where people came for physical & mental healing or to attain their spiritual gains.
+Taking the Ratnavati-Singhia story forward, she believes that it was probably the seat of magic where people came for physical & mental healing or to attain their spiritual gains.
 She conjectures that locals still come here to exorcize women who are possessed.
 She saw a live example of this during her visit.
 While saying this she refers to the long rows of small rooms on the premises which cannot be homes or even shops.
-Some of these are double storeyed with steps in the corner leading to upper floors.
+Some of these are double-storeyed with steps in the corner leading to upper floors.

-- Entry to Bhangarh Fort is free.
+- Entry to the Fort is free.

 - Except for small snacks, there is no food that is available.